Swimming with a legend

 Some of the first drills that I did with Duncan were to help me with lengthening my stroke.
 One of them was ‘catch up’ which I’m familiar with.

-After doing this for a while, Duncan identified that when I start to tire, I don’t finish my stroke properly, so I miss the final push phase of my crawl.
+After doing this for a while, Duncan identified that when I start to tire, I don’t finish my stroke properly.
+This means I miss the final push phase of my crawl.
 I know that I can do it when I’m thinking about it, so I need to make a conscious effort to focus on that until muscle memory makes me do it every time!

 This was an amazing opportunity for me.
 I really appreciate Duncan giving up his time to help us.